-How we prioritise applications
+How we allocate homes and prioritise applications

 Applications will be assessed by date of application through the priority assessment matrix below.
 This means if you have evidence that you fall into one of the categories below we can enhance your application date by between six months and three years.Â